Take part in the African American Read-In!

 Find a host of resources to get you started, but know that every event is truly unique!

 This Library of Congress exhibit features documents that tell the story of the African American experience, from slavery to civil rights.

-This PBS website offers an extensive collection of articles, classroom resources, and reference materials related to African American history and culture.
+This National Geographic Kids website offers an extensive collection of articles, classroom resources, and reference materials related to African American culture and people.